backdrop-contrib/riddler/README.md

 ## Examples

-Depending on your situations, you might ask different questions to get the most out of Captcha Riddler without frustating your site visitors.
+Depending on your situation, you might ask different questions to get the most out of Captcha Riddler without frustating your site visitors.

-If people who register or fill out any forms should know things anyway, ask these commonly known things, e.g.:
+If people who register or fill out any forms should know certain things anyway, ask these commonly known things, e.g.:

-*Q*: What's the name of our club mascot?
+**Q:** What's the name of our club mascot?

 If your site has a language with accents or umlauts, make sure that answers contain these, e.g.:

-*Q*: Bekannte deutsche Stadt mit Dom - K...
+**Q:** Bekannte deutsche Stadt mit Dom - K...

-*A*: Köln
+**A:** Köln

 Or create simple groups of words where one doesn't belong, e.g.:

-*Q*: Which word does not belong: cat, dog, cow, bicycle
+**Q:** Which word does not belong: cat, dog, cow, bicycle

 Make sure you create a bunch of questions - the more the better.